Accredited Online Medical Assistant Programs Guide

 MA Exam Help – Maexamhelp.com is a website devoted to helping prospective medical assistants pass their exams with minimal stress.
 The free resources available on this site include practice quizzes, study notes, digital flashcards, lecture notes, medical terminology dictionaries, and a brief history of medicine, plus links to other study sites.

 Medical Assistant Resources Material You Can Purchase

 These resources are considered the most valuable in the industry, based on interviews with medical assistants in North America, who found them of value in honing their medical assisting knowledge.

 ATI Allied Health Clinical Medical Assistant Online Tutorial – This online tutorial, published by ATI Allied Health, is based on CMA certification tests from previous years, so you can be sure it will provide you with questions that prepare you for the actual exam.
-For instance, you can use the interactive quiz to test your knowledge of medical history, the vital signs, the parts of a prescription, specimen collection, and legal considerations for medical assistants.
-Note that this valuable resource is provided at a cost of $40.00.
+For instance, you can use the interactive quiz to test your knowledge of medical history, vital signs, the parts of a prescription, specimen collection, and legal considerations for medical assistants.
+Note that this valuable resource is provided for $40.00.

-Kinn’s The Medical Assistant Study Guide and Procedure Checklist Manual Package – The most comprehensive study resource available, this book, published in 2010, was written by a collaboration of authors including certified medical assistants, allied health instructors, and healthcare writers.
-It covers all the topics that you will need to know in order to become a medical assistant.
-The field is broken down into 11 units, including Administrative Medical Assisting, Health Information in the Medical Office, Assisting with Medical Specialties, and Diagnostic Procedures.
+Kinn’s The Medical Assistant Study Guide and Procedure Checklist Manual Package – The most comprehensive study resource available, this book, published in 2010, was written by a collaboration of authors, including certified medical assistants, allied health instructors, and healthcare writers.
+It covers every topic you need to know to become a medical assistant.
+The field is divided into 11 units, including Administrative Medical Assisting, Health Information in the Medical Office, Assisting with Medical Specialties, and Diagnostic Procedures.
 This extremely comprehensive study review is available for $42.95.